 As the above state is repeated, more C{LM} is accumulated in long-term memory, and even when it is presented with a complex piece of music, the user can be confident that "this musical piece can be performed".
-Therefore, as C{LM} increases in the fasion described above, the more musical pieces the learner practices, the more proficient the learner becomes, and the more musical pieces the learner is able to perform.
+Therefore, as C{LM} increases in the fusion described above, the more musical pieces the learner practices, the more proficient the learner becomes, and the more musical pieces the learner is able to perform.
 However, in actual performance, there are two types of practice: one is to perform without making mistakes even if it takes a longer time, i.e., a phase of musical score reading, and the other is to perform without stopping to have the audience experience a smooth performance.
-A performance aimed at continuously avoiding mistakes involves different cognitive processes in terms of System 1 and System 2.
-System 1 is controlled by the feed-forward process and is compatible with the latter; while System 2 is controlled by the feedback process, i.e., the conscious process that monitors the outcome of System 1's performance to correct any errors, and is compatible with the former.
-The process of utilizing chunks should be different in these cases.
-The next section describes an example of how the cognitive processes, leading to performance proficiency described above, appears in actual performance proficiency.
+The former is carried out by following the process schematically illustrated by Figure 5 in Section II-C2a where the player tries to confirm a satisfactory performance; whereas the latter by Figure 6 in Section II-C2b where the player lets the motor movements develop without interruption.
+The process of utilizing chunks while carrying out the $M\otimes N$ mappings should be different in these cases.
+The next section describes an example of how the cognitive processes, leading to performance proficiency described above, appears in actual performance proficient with referring to the basic processes included in proficient performance as presented in Section II-C.

-III.
+IV.
 AN EXAMPLE OF PROFICIENCY PROCESS OF MUSIC PERFORMANCE BY A PROFICIENT PIANO PLAYER

-In this section, we describe a CCE study focusing on a single elite monitor, following the study conducted by Kitajima et al. [12] to understand the skill of a traditional craft artist and how the skill is passed down from generation to generation, as well as how the process by which a proficient piano player reaches the expected performance level through practice of a given piece of music.
+In this section, we describe a CCE study focusing on a single elite monitor, following the study conducted by Kitajima et al. [13] to understand the skill of a traditional craft artist and how the skill is passed down from generation to generation, as well as how the process by which a proficient piano player reaches the expected performance level through practice of a given piece of music.
 We call the elite monitor, i.e., the proficient amateur piano performer, P3, and consider the situation where P3 tries to achieve a high level of performance perfection through practice.
 The characteristics of the score that P3 is aiming for, i.e., the target score abbreviated as TS, with reference to P3's performance skill level is elucidated.
 Subsequently, the study enumerates the elements included in the practice to be conducted to achieve TS, and elucidate the development of the practice over time and the content of the practice elements associated with it.